 The story of the HUP-1 is only one aspect of the first flashpoint between East and West, the United States and the Soviet Union.
 Though the consequences of that history still lingers, the story of the Korean War remains largely untold.
 For this history of human sacrifice and heroism, as the free world stood at the gates of the iron curtain is a great travesty, one that the Pacific Battleship Center hopes to be a part of a larger effort to rectify.

 More than half a century has passed since the Inchon Landings.
 Before that generation’s heroes fade away, we hope to help keep their memories alive, and to preserve their histories for the future.
 History MUST not be forgotten, the story of the Korean War MUST not fade away.
-The Pacific Battleship Center and the Battleship IOWA needs your help to make this happen.

 In support of our efforts, this blog will chronicle the development of naval helicopters, the story of the Korean War, and how helicopters were in service on the IOWA itself.
 Your contributions will not only assist to help future generations understand the sacrifices of past patriots, but will also help to forever maintain a portion of our nation’s past.